-Refrigerator Pickled Beets that are easy to make and delicious straight or on sandwiches and in salads.
-You won’t believe how easy these are to make; start with my tutorial for how to roast beets and you are half way there.
+Pickled Beets are easy to make and delicious straight or on sandwiches and in salads.
+You won’t believe how fast these are to make.
+Start with my tutorial for how to roast beets and you are half way there.

 A few months ago I updated my post on my Easy Beet Salad.
-You guys, people have FEELINGS about beets.
-I mean, like intense, slap your mama kind of feelings.
-I had no idea.
-I must be living under a rock.
+You guys, people have feelings about beets.
+I mean, like intense, kind of feelings.

 How to Pickle Beets

-Cut your roasted beets into quarters or eighths (depending on how big they are).
+- Cut up the roasted beets into quarters or eighths (depending on how big they are).
 After that, you add them to a mason jar.

-Top with your vinegar mixture.
+- Top with the brine.
 You may have more than you need.

 Type of Vinegar

-I know a lot of pickling recipes call for white wine vinegar.
-I have always used just regular white vinegar as that is what I have on hand.
+A lot of pickling recipes call for white wine vinegar.
+I have always used regular white vinegar as that is what I have on hand.
 I love the final taste.
 That said, if you would like to change this up with a white wine vinegar, I’m sure that would be delicious as well.

 Canning Pickled Beets

-I know pretty much next to nothing on canning beets, but my friend Rebecca is basically an expert.
+I don’t know enough about canning to give you instructions on how to make these shelf stable.
+But my friend Rebecca is basically an expert.
 She even wrote a book on it!
 So I invite you to check out her post on Canning Basics.

 How to Serve Pickled Beets